Vermont Senate: Operations

 The full Senate meets Tuesday and Friday mornings only for the first seven weeks of the annual session.

-The Vermont Senate is aided by an administrative staff, including the Secretary of the Vermont Senate and several assistants.
-Since 2011, the Senate Secretary has been John H. Bloomer, a former member of the Senate.
+The Vermont Senate is aided by a small administrative staff, including the secretary of the Vermont Senate and several assistants.
+Since 2011, the Senate secretary has been John H. Bloomer, a former member of the Senate.
 Previous secretaries include Ernest W. Gibson Jr., Murdock A. Campbell, and Franklin S. Billings Jr.

+Secretaries of the Vermont Senate since 1836 include: